Do Essential Oils Expire? Storage Tips to Extend Shelf Life

 For those who want to learn more about the longevity and benefits of essential oils, we recommend books written by aromatherapy expert Robert Tisserand.
 If you’re not sure whether your essential oil has gone bad, the best idea is to consult your own aromatherapist, who can show you the telltale signs to look for.

-And the best way to ensure you get the highest-quality essential oils is to buy them from a reputable provider like Public Goods, which takes great care in properly producing, bottling and storing every bottle of essential oil it sells.
+And the best way to ensure you get the highest-quality essential oils is to buy them from a reputable provider like Public Goods, which takes great care in properly producing, bottling and storing every bottle of essential oil it sells — ensuring optimal health benefits and a shelf life you can count on.